400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 Therefore, not everyone can get an autoimmune disease from lectins, but everyone with a genetic precondition will.

-Nevertheless, it is interesting that lectins cause two of the three factors.
+Nevertheless, it is interesting that lectins cause two of the three factors by damaging the intestine.

-Hence, the reverse conclusion is that a lectin-free diet can improve or even cure autoimmune diseases.
+In conclusion, a lectin-free diet is a promising remedy to improve or even cure autoimmune diseases.

 Parkinson’s Disease

-Lectins can cross the blood-brain barrier and migrate from the gut to the brain.
+Lectins can cross the blood-brain barrier and migrate from the gut to the brain, damaging the midbrain and causing Parkinson’s disease (Zheng et al. 201615).

-Scientists have discovered that lectins can climb the vagus nerve from the gut to the brain and accumulate in the brain’s control center.
+They can climb the vagus nerve from the gut to the brain and accumulate in its control center.

 The vagus is the longest of our cranial nerves and represents a direct connection from the gut to the brain.
 Hence, the gut is called the second brain for a reason.

-Accordingly, patients who had their vagus nerve cut had 40 percent less Parkinson’s disease since lectins could not reach the brain directly (Svensson et al. 201516).
+Accordingly, patients with vagus nerve cut had 40 percent less Parkinson’s disease since lectins could not reach the brain directly (Svensson et al. 201516).

-Since the food industry jumped onto the vegan hype train, the consumption of foods high in lectins has increased enormously.
+Since a vegan diet is a global trend, consuming foods high in lectins has increased enormously.

-Because straight vegetarians and Vegane often build their diets on legumes and nightshades due to limited alternatives and lack of protein sources.
+Vegetarians and vegans often build their diets on legumes and nightshades due to limited alternatives and a lack of protein sources.

-Like other nightshade plants – eggplants, potatoes, peppers, or goji berries –- tomatoes come from the New World.
+Nightshades, such as eggplants, potatoes, peppers, goji berries, and tomatoes, come from the New World.

-However, even today, real Italians still peel and seed tomatoes when preparing tomato sauce.
-Since peels and seeds contain the most lectins, this is still an effective way to reduce lectins.
+However, even today, real Italians still peel and core tomatoes when preparing tomato sauce.
+Since peels and seeds contain the most lectins, this is still an effective way to reduce lectin content.

 • Add tomatoes to boiling water